2020–21 South-West Indian Ocean cyclone season: Tropical Cyclone Marian

-Intense Tropical Cyclone Habana
+Very Intense Tropical Cyclone Habana

 On 2 March, Météo-France La Réunion (MFR) began to monitor a disturbance associated with the convergence of the easterly monsoon flow and the trade winds.
 This was soon followed by the JTWC issuing a TCFA on the disturbance, which had previously been designated as Invest 90S, early the next day.
 Early by the next day, the system was designated as a zone of disturbed weather.
 As the system slowly developed a discernible core, it was designated Moderate Tropical Storm Habana at 12:00 UTC 4 March.
 Around the same time, the JTWC designated the system as a tropical storm.
 Under the influence of a near equatorial ridge, Habana was slowly steered east-southeastward and continued steady strengthening.
 Habana reached severe tropical storm strength on 5 March, with a shallow eye reforming.
 Forecasts at the time showed a weakening system, but Habana underwent explosive intensification in exponentially better conditions from a 95 km/h severe tropical storm to an intense tropical cyclone with 10-minute sustained winds of 185 km/h in 12 hours that same day.
-It reached its peak strength with a pressure of 938 mb (27.69 inHg) on 6 March.
+It reached its first peak strength with 10-minute sustained winds of 205 km/h and minimum pressure of 938 mb (27.69 inHg) on 6 March.
 The storm's strengthening trend slowed down, but it maintained a very well-defined pinhole eye and compact core structure, while the JTWC assessed Habana as having 1-minute sustained winds of 230 km/h at the time, equivalent to a mid-level Category 4 hurricane.
 On 7 March, the storm encountered some dry air and limited outflow and began to weaken, with the JTWC downgrading it to a Category 3-equivalent on the SSHWS as the eye collapsed entirely.
 Around the same time, MFR downgraded Habana back down to a tropical cyclone as the structure quickly deteriorated.
 The intrusion of dry air lead to Habana to continue rapidly weakening, with the storm's winds dropping to 120 km/h by 8 March.